 Citizens Advice Teignbridge has an expert caseworker who can provide advice and advocacy to people affected by multiple sclerosis.
 This includes anyone who has MS themselves, carers for people with MS, or those who have someone with MS in their household.
 We can help with all sorts of enquiries including specialist help with welfare benefits, health and social care issues, employment, housing and debt.
 Home visits may be possible.

-We work in partnership with the South Devon branch of the MS Society, and the project is made possible by the Big Lottery Fund.
+We work in partnership with the South Devon branch of the MS Society.
 In 2015 an external impact report for the MS project (PDF), using an academically validated social return on investment methodology, concluded that every £1 put into the project yielded a value of more than £22, whether in direct financial gains for our clients or through savings to the public purse, e.g. reduced pressure on the NHS.

 Do you have a defined contribution pension?
 Our Pension Wise service can help you understand your options.

 Since 2015 people with certain types of pension have been able to access their money at age 55.
 There are several things you do with your pension pot, and what’s best for you will depend on your retirement plans, your attitude to risk and more.